tomeshnet/documents/service_setup/matrix.md

 1. Run the command `VACUUM;`

-1. Logout of the database and the Synapse user and return back to root shell.
+1. Logout of the database and the Synapse user and return back to root shell

 1. Delete old media files by running the following commands:
 	```